Republic of Ragusa: Languages and literature

 Originally, Latin was used in official documents of the Republic.
 Italian came into use in the 1420s.
 Both languages were used in official correspondence by the Republic.
 The Republic was influenced by the Venetian language and the Tuscan dialect.
 Old Ragusan, a variant of Dalmatian, which was spoken on the Dalmatian coast following the end of the Roman Empire, with elements of old Slavic vernacular, commonly referred to as ilirski (Illyrian), and Italian, were among the common languages.
 Since it was mainly used in speech, it is poorly documented.
 Its use started declining in the 15th century.

 The use of Croatian in everyday speech increased in the late 13th century, and in literary works in the mid-15th century.
 At the end of the 14th century, inhabitants of the republic were mostly native speakers of Slavic language, referred to by them as Slavic, Ilyrian and Croatian at the time.
 The emergence of Shtokavian innovations can be certainly dated and followed in charters since the 13th century.
 The so-called Dubrovnik subdialect was a Western Old-Shtokavian dialect with a Chakavian substratum, and since the 16th century started to be influenced by Neo-Shtokavian innovations and Eastern Herzegovinian dialect (which was completed by the 19th century).
-Further analysis of literary works from the 16th century concluded that the Ragusans spoke a Western Old-Shtokavian dialect which shared many linguistic features with Chakavian dialect, that was Jekavian with significant Ikavian presence and steadily becoming (I)jekavian, and that the phenomenon of so-called Chakavisms in their language isn't necessarily always product of some Chakavian substratum, Shtokavian-Chakavian contacts or influence of older literature in Chakavian dialect, as was usually elaborated.
+Further analysis of literary works from the 16th century concluded that the Ragusans spoke a Western Old-Shtokavian dialect which shared many linguistic features with Chakavian dialect, that was Jekavian with significant Ikavian presence and steadily becoming (I)jekavian, and that the phenomenon of so-called Chakavisms in their language is not necessarily always product of some Chakavian substratum, Shtokavian-Chakavian contacts or influence of older literature in Chakavian dialect, as was usually elaborated.
 The old consideration that the early literary works were in Chakavian, is outdated.

 The testaments from 17th and 18th century show folk language almost the same to the 19th century poems, and to modern-day speech in Dubrovnik, with small differences between testaments using Latin and Cyrillic script.
 Both the literary and folk language have many adapted Italianisms.
-Ragusans used Latin script, while the Cyrillic script (called as "lingua serviana", denoting the script not the language, the Ragusans never called their language as Serbian) in handwriting was also sometimes used.
+Ragusans used Latin script, while the Cyrillic script (called as "lingua serviana", denoting the script, not the language; the Ragusans never called their language Serbian) in handwriting was also sometimes used.